Coradlut/Bi-JROS/README.md

 [🏡 Project Page](https://bi-jros.github.io/) |  [📄 Paper](https://openaccess.thecvf.com/content/CVPR2024/html/Fan_Bi-level_Learning_of_Task-Specific_Decoders_for_Joint_Registration_and_One-Shot_CVPR_2024_paper.html)

 ## 🎺 News
--  Adapt Different Encoders (eg. sam, synthseg) to Our Framework (updating)
+-  [2025/04/28] Adapt Different Encoders (eg. sam, synthseg) to Our Framework (updating).
-- [2025/04/22]: ✨We release the model weight of Bi-JROS in the Step 1:Pretrain the shared encder [🤗 Huggingface](https://huggingface.co/jiawang0704/Bi-JROS-Step1/tree/main)
+- [2025/04/27]: ✨We release the model weight of Bi-JROS in the Step 1:Pretrain the shared encder [🤗 Huggingface](https://huggingface.co/jiawang0704/Bi-JROS-Step1/tree/main)
 - [2024/04/23]: ✨We release the train and inference code.
 - [2024/02/27]: ✨This paper was accepted by CVPR 2024!